 Team and player expenses including travel, league fees, uniforms, and equipment are fully sponsored.
 Travel includes trips not only to the International Championship in Florida but also to Puerto Rico and St. Croix where traditional Small Fry tournaments are held.

-Neltjeberg Bay Enterprises hosts a yearly Billfish Tournament to support the Pere Basile Moreau School in Port-Au-Prince Haiti.
+Neltjeberg Bay Enterprises, in conjunction with Caribbean Rose, hosts a yearly Billfish Tournament to support the Pere Basile Moreau School in Port-Au-Prince Haiti.
 The school is the best and largest secondary school in Haiti.
 The school educates over 1200 students.
 On January 12, 2010, a 7.0 magnitude earthquake hit the Caribbean island of Hispaniola.
 Originally inhabited by Arawak Indians, it was claimed by Christopher Columbus for Spain in 1492.
 The western part, now known as Haiti, was ceded to France by Spain in 1697.
 The Dominican Republic, on the eastern part of the island, was formed in 1844.
 An estimated three million people were affected by the 2010 earthquake.
 Thousands of people tragically lost their lives during the earthquake.
 The government of Haiti estimated that 250,000 residences and 30,000 commercial buildings had collapsed or were severely damaged during the earthquake.

 Neltjeberg Bay Enterprises in conjunction with Caribbean Rose and the Virgin Islands Department of Education, established the MVP to teach sports fishing skills to high school students on the island of St. Thomas, USVI.
 Captain Eddie Morrison, along with mate Travis Morrison, work with up to four (4) students each semester.
 Several students to date have received hands-on knowledge and certificates for their participation and completion of the course.
 Interested high school students, on the island of St. Thomas, can contact their Guidance counselor about the program.
 For more information, contact Captain Eddie Morrison at 340-998-3446.